Symptoms of COVID-19: Delta

 Infection with the Delta variant causes flu-like symptoms.
 Common symptoms include fever, coughing, headache, shortness of breath, muscle pain, and weakness.
 Most people also experience numbness or loss of one's senses of smell and taste.
 In severe cases, symptoms include difficulty breathing, low oxygen levels in blood, acute respiratory distress syndrome, septic shock, increased blood acidity, coagulation dysfunction, and failure of multiple organs.

 Omicron

 British epidemiologist Tim Spector said in mid-December 2021 that the majority of symptoms of the Omicron variant were the same as a common cold, including headaches, sore throat, runny nose, fatigue and sneezing, so that people with cold symptoms should take a test.
 "Things like fever, cough and loss of smell are now in the minority of symptoms we are seeing.
 Most people don't have classic symptoms."
 People with cold symptoms in London (where Covid was spreading rapidly) are "far more likely" to have Covid than a cold.

 A unique reported symptom of the Omicron variant is night sweats, particularly with the BA.5 subvariant.
 Also, loss of taste and smell seem to be uncommon compared to other strains.

 Systemic

 Typical systemic symptoms include fatigue, and muscle and joint pains.
-Some people have a sore throat.
+Some people have a sore throat.Hoarseness and a dry or irritated throat have also been reported as symptoms, especially for patients infected with the XFG strain.